fredjarlier/mpiMarkDup/README.md

 openssl <br />
 automake-1.15 <br />
 autoconf-2.69 <br />
-cmocka (optionnal and only for for unit testing)
+cmocka (optionnal and only for for unit testing) <br />
-A SAM file of aligned paired reads, trimmed or not, and compliant with the SAM format.
+A SAM file of aligned paired reads, trimmed or not, and compliant with the SAM format. <br />

 How to compile:
 --------------